LiulietLee/BilibiliCD/Pods/ViewAnimator/README.md

 All of this parameters have default values except AnimationType.
 They can be modified globaly with `ViewAnimatorConfig` static properties.

 ### Random Animations
-If you are just trying to see how `ViewAnimator` can fit in your project and don't want to spend any time reading at docs or testing the animations just call `view.animateRandom()` on your `UIViewController` and you'll get a set of random animations for your subviews.
+If you are just trying to see how `ViewAnimator` can fit in your project and don't want to spend any time reading the docs or testing the animations just call `view.animateRandom()` on your `UIViewController` and you'll get a set of random animations for your subviews.
 UITableViews/UICollectionViews and UIStackViews will have their visible views animated individually with the same animation but with a delay between each view.

 ```swift
 view.animateRandom()